How do I set up my Linksys Wi-Fi Router if I don't use the Setup CD?

 In case your computer has no CD drive or you lost the Setup CD, you can still install your Linksys Wi-Fi Router by downloading the Linksys Connect Setup Software from the Linksys Support Site.
 To do this, you need to connect your computer first to a network with an active Internet connection or directly to the modem.

-Alternatively, you can also set up your Linksys Wi-Fi Router manually.
+Alternatively, you can set up your Linksys Wi-Fi Router manually.
 Click on the links below for instructions on how to set up your router according to your Internet Service Provider (ISP):

 Setting up a Linksys router with Cable Internet service